 - Council Resolution Approves both Sewer Main Construction and Procurement of Residential Pump Systems

-- Construction began in April 2021 and is expected to be completed in Fall
+- Construction began in May 2021 and is expected to be completed in Fall.

 Expect single lane alternating traffic and delays on Alta Lake Road between Highway 99 and south of Rainbow Park.
 For access to Rainbow Park, please use Alpine Way.